 Leah Rose here, very excited to officially announce the newest phase of Nourish!
-We've got a CREW to serve our growing community's need for good in-home cooked food!!
+We've got a NEW CHEF to serve our growing community's need for good in-home cooked food!!

 I feel a well of gratitude to finally be enacting the long-term vision of Nourish: to provide a fulfilling employment opportunity for the community!
-Eszi and Kristin are two very kind and committed women who have already showed up so fully in this role.
+Eszi is a very kind and committed woman who has already showed up so fully in this role.
 It's feeling real good.

 If you're feeling curious about the cost or logistics of hiring us to cook for you, keep in mind that there are options when it comes to how often and how much.
 We cater to all preferences and budgets!
 My longest-standing clients are ones who have me cook about 3 dishes every other week.
 This is a great option for those who like to cook for themselves but need a break sometimes.
 It's also a great option for those who eat a different diet from other members of their household.